-This booklet lists the District's rules for students in Broward County.
+This booklet lists the District's rules in Policy 5.8 for students in Broward County Public Schools on pages 13-51.
 The rules apply to all activities occurring on school grounds, on other sites being used for school activities, and on any vehicles authorized to transport students.
 Your signature below does not indicate that you agree or disagree with the rules, but rather that you have received a copy of these rules.
-Return this form to school within 3 days of receipt of the Code.
+Return this form to school within 3 days of receipt of the Code booklet.